edwinmoseslow/TicTacToe/README.md

     7 | 8 | 9

     Position [1, 2, 3, 4, 6, 7, 8, 9] :
-    Possible combination of 3 : 2 - 3
+    Are able to form 2 - 3 possible combinations.

     Position [5] :
-    Possible combination of 3 : 4
+    Is able to form 4 possible combinations.

-    Possible combination of 3 increases to 8, if we include the used of finding both the vertical and horizontal combination of the positions for [top, bottom, left, right] of the current position.
+    The possible combinations increases to 8, if we include the used of finding both the vertical and horizontal combination of the positions for [top, bottom, left, right] which is the corners of the current position [5].

-    Hence one of the possible solution is to target the most centralized position on the board which is [5] on a 3x3 board.
+    Hence one of the possible solution is to target the most centralized position on the board which is [5] on a 3x3 board to make the best of it.

 The logic behind on how we can utilize the central position of the board :